ankitdatey/Project-1/README.md

-# Project1 - Vrinda Store Data Analysis (Using Ms- Excel)
+# Project-1 - Vrinda Store Data Analysis (Ms- Excel)
 [The data provided in Vrinda Store Analysis Protected File]

   Objective: To undestand 2022 sales and based on that grow more sales in 2023.